 You will study the time period 1853 to 1894, two extremely important years in the modern history of Japan.
-Below are some of the significant dates in and around the timeframe.
+The country moved from an authoritarian state to something that resembled a constitutional monarchy, and possibly a limited democracy.

 Timeline